 Tula, a half day's drive from Moscow, became the pryaniki-making capital of Russia (much like Toruń in Poland).
 The Tulsky Pryanik museum still stands in Tula today.

-Formerly, pryaniki held special significance and were baked for births, funerals, weddings, holidays and any festive occasion.
-Newly married couples took a pryanik to the bride's parents several days after their wedding.
+Formerly, pryaniki held special significance and were baked for births, funerals, weddings, holidays, and any festive occasion.
+Newly married couples took a special pryanik to the bride's parents several days after their wedding.

 Pryaniki Elevated to an Art Form

-As you might imagine, recipes, flavors, shapes and styles abound.
-Most often they are seen as cookies pressed into a mold or rolled and cut or dolloped into rounds.
+As you might imagine, recipes, flavors, shapes, and styles abound.
+Most often they are seen as cookies pressed into a mold, rolled and cut, or dolloped into mounds.